-Simmons, A. L., Allen, S. E., Cash, C. D., & Duke, R. A. (in press).
+Simmons, A. L., Allen, S. E., Cash, C. D., & Duke, R. A. (2017).
 Effects of early break intervals on musicians' and nonmusicians' skill learning.
-Psychology of Music.
+Psychology of Music, First published online.

 Cash, C. D., Allen, S. E., Simmons, A. L., & Duke, R. A. (2014).
 Effects of model performances on skill acquisition and overnight memory consolidation.
 Journal of Research in Music Education, 62, 89-99. [pdf]